belek666/TempGBA/source/font/README.txt

 To include the more efficient representation (ODF) in TEMPGBA/system after editing the BDF file:

- 1. If your font added characters beyond U+2193 DOWNWARDS ARROW, adjust the maximum codepoint in source/nds/bdf_font.c, after the first instance of
+ 1. If your font added characters beyond U+30FC KATAKANA-HIRAGANA PROLONGED SOUND MARK, adjust the maximum codepoint in source/nds/bdf_font.c, after the first instance of
   > #ifndef HAVE_ODF
  2. In source/nds/bdf_font.c,
   > #define DUMP_ODF